 Note: In 2022, management of the site was transferred back to the Confederated Salish and Kootenai Tribes (CSKT) and it was renamed the Bison Range.

 Bison are the largest mammal in North America.
 There is often confusion on what to call them, and songs like Home on the Range don’t help.
 In North America, we have bison.
 Buffalo are located in Africa (cape buffalo) and South Asia (water buffalo).
-Bison have a hump at their shoulders and sport beards.
+Bison have a hump on their shoulders and sport beards.
 Buffalo lack this hump and have smooth faces.

 You have two options for viewing the range: